Lymphatus/caesium-clt/docs/USAGE.md

 - `--short-edge <SHORT_EDGE>`
   Sets the size of the shortest edge of the image.
 It is aware of rotation metadata.
 Can't be used with `--width` or `--height` or `--long-edge`.
+- `--no-upscale
+  Prevent upscaling the image when resizing

 ##### Destination